nickhuo/topic-page-generator/docs/DESIGN.md

 - Prompt injection inside source text.
 The block_extract prompt does not currently sanitize source content for injection attempts.

 These are acknowledged in §8 as P1 items.

-### When something runs away

-- **Cost runaway** — bounded by per-section budgets (3 iterations, 4 Tavily calls) + global Tavily cap (30) + tenacity max retry counts on every LLM call.
-- **Latency runaway** — same caps; the worst-case wall-clock for a single page is bounded by the LLM call timeout × max retries × stage count, which is a few minutes, not unbounded.
-- **Partial failure** — a single section failing extract is dropped from the page, not a hard error.
-The page ships with the sections that succeeded; the trace records what didn't.

 ---